Funai Lab

 Mitochondrial Membrane Lipids and Energy Flux through OXPHOS

-We investigate how specific mitochondrial membrane lipids regulate energy production through oxidative phosphorylation.
-Using advanced techniques like high-resolution respirometry and super-resolution microscopy, we identify which exact energy-transducing steps are controlled by lipids like cardiolipin and phosphatidylethanolamine in various tissues and disease states.
+We investigate how mitochondrial membrane lipids regulate energy metabolism by their influence on oxidative phosphorylation.
+Using high-resolution respirometry and fluorometry, we study the influence of lipids on the energy-transducing steps of oxidative phosphorylation in various tissues and disease states.

 Lipid Peroxidation and Carbonyl Stress

-We study how lipid peroxidation contributes to muscle decline in aging, disuse, and cancer.
-Our work focuses on carnosine compounds that neutralize toxic lipid byproducts, with ongoing clinical trials testing these safe nutraceuticals.
-We've developed novel mass spectrometry methods to map protein damage caused by lipid peroxidation.
+We study how lipid peroxidation contributes to decline in muscle function with aging, disuse, and cancer.
+Our ongoing work focuses on testing histidine-containing dipeptides as means to neutralize reactive lipid byproducts, with clinical trials testing efficacy to ameliorate muscle dysfunction.
+We are also developing new mass spectrometry methods to understand how lipids covalently modify the cellular proteome to promote tissue dysfunction.

 Semaglutide-Induced Weight Loss and Skeletal Muscle Mitochondrial Energy Efficiency